Raspberry Pi Minecraft Bedrock Server

 Equipment List

-The following pieces of equipment are what I recommend when it comes to completing this Raspberry Pi Minecraft Bedrock server.
+The following pieces of equipment are what I recommend for completing this Raspberry Pi Minecraft Bedrock server.

 Optional

-We last tested this tutorial on a Raspberry Pi 5 that was runing the latest version of Raspberry Pi OS Bookworm.
+We last tested this tutorial on a Raspberry Pi 5 that was running the latest version of Raspberry Pi OS Bookworm.

 Setting up your Raspberry Pi Minecraft Bedrock Server